 Can you climb Coba?

 Yes, you can climb the main pyramid at Coba.
-This was paused during the pandemic, but the public is allowed to climb the pyramid again beginning in 2023.
+Climbing the pyramid was paused during the pandemic, but the public was allowed to climb the pyramid again beginning in 2023, and then access was restricted again at the end of 2024 so that a new staircase could be installed for safer access.
+The pyramid was reopened for climbing again in December 2025.

 Are the Coba Ruins worth it?

 Coba is absolutely worth the visit!
-It is less crowded than other Maya ruins in the region, it is cheap to visit, and you can still climb the pyramid.
+It is less crowded than other Maya ruins in the region, it is cheap to visit, and is worth a visit because you can still climb the pyramid.

 Is Coba older than Chichén Itzá?